 Avid cyclists will relish the challenge of completing 312km in just 14 hours.
 Beginning and ending in Playa de Muro, the route includes 5,050m worth of climbing, resulting in stunning views of the Serra de Tramuntana mountain range.

-Now in its 9th season, the Mallorca 312 cyclosportive attracts 6,500 cyclists and places fill in a matter of weeks.
+Now in its 11th season, the Mallorca 312 cyclosportive has attracted 8,000 cyclists, and SOLD OUT in a record 24-hours.
+Registration still may be possible via a tour operator, and there is also a waiting list.
 It is a well-organised event with roads closed for the day, food stops, emergency services and bike maintenance all part of the package.
 There’s even massage and physiotherapy included for all finishers.

 Depending on your cycling capability you can choose between routes Mallorca 312, Mallorca 225 or Mallorca 167, but don’t worry in advance about which as you can decide on the day.
 Regardless of the distance you opt for, be prepared to be challenged physically and mentally – pushing yourself to new limits is what makes Mallorca 312 such an amazing cycling experience.